po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

 ## Overview

 In this class, students will learn how to use the workbox library to cache and serve static assets.
 Students will also become familiar with the different methods workbox provides to create a service worker and learn some of the caching strategies that workbox provides out of the box.
 In addition, students will be introduced to IndexedDB, which allows developers to store large amounts of data on the client side.
+We have used `localStorage` in the past for client-side storage, but we were very limited in the amount and type of data we could store.
+IndexedDB can help us store more data in more complex data structures.

 ## Instructor Notes

-* In this lesson, students will complete activities `15-Ins_Caching` through `27-Stu_Activity-Title`.
+* In this lesson, students will complete activities `15-Ins_Caching` through `27-Evr_Git-Hooks`.

 * This unit features activities that will require students to save and refresh the browser in order to see changes.
 The very nature of PWAs means that, by design, students will likely run into issues with cached assets interfering while debugging and testing.